MR-MKZ/AxonJs/README.md

         ```
         you can also use multiple middlewares in this way by adding middleware functions into an array (suggested method) or repeating this line of code.

-Middlewares support a timeout when the process takes too long or if the next function isn't called while the useconnection remains open.
+Middlewares support a timeout when the process takes too long.
 You can set a global timeout in the config using a specific key `MIDDLEWARE_TIMEOUT`.
-When you set critical to `true`, the middleware is marked as critical; if iencounters an error or returns a timeout error, the request chain will break, resulting in an internal server error (500) sent to the client, and the request will closeAdditionally, the error will be logged in the console.
-If the middleware is non-critical (`false`), the core will skip it and continue processing the response to thclient, logging a warning in the console afterward.
+When you set critical to `true`, the middleware is marked as critical; if encounters an error or returns a timeout error, the request chain will break, resulting in an internal server error (500) sent to the client, and the request will closeAdditionally, the error will be logged in the console.
+If the middleware is non-critical (`false`), the core will skip it and continue processing the response to the client, logging a warning in the console afterward.

 ### Types